all-maps-lie/all-maps-lie-2020/guides/geo-data-guide.md

 | Vector data can be more spatially precise | --- | Doing geospatial operations with vector data is computationally expensive |
 | Vector data can be prettier - nice curves! | --- | ------------- |

+Read more about the [advantages and disadvantages of raster and vector data](http://planet.botany.uwc.ac.za/nisl/GIS/GIS_primer/page_19.htm)

 ## (Geographic) data types